Addition Financial: Community outreach and education

 Addition Financial participates in several community outreach activities and initiatives that relate to their background in education.
 In 2008, Addition Financial opened its first student-run high school branch at Timber Creek High School.
-This program has expanded to serve nine high schools across Orange, Seminole and Osceola counties.
+This program has expanded to serve twelve high schools across Orange, Seminole and Osceola counties.

 In 2013, Addition Financial (then CFE Federal Credit Union) acquired the naming rights for the UCF Arena, a sports and entertainment venue in Orlando, and was named the official financial institution of the UCF Knights.
 When the credit union changed its name in 2019, the arena was renamed the Addition Financial Arena.
 On August 18, 2022, UCF announced that Addition Financial had extended their naming rights for the facility through 2034.

 In 2014, Addition Financial became the preferred credit union of Seminole State College of Florida, and was named the preferred credit union of Valencia College in 2018.
 Through its college and university partnerships, Addition Financial offers on-campus ATMs, financial education workshops, scholarships, event sponsorships and other support for students, faculty and staff.
 In 2016, Addition Financial was the second company to pledge its support to the new UCF Downtown Campus, pledging $1.5 million.
-Through this donation, the credit union holds the naming rights to the campus library.
+In 2024, the University of Central Florida named Addition Financial as a Pegasus Partner, and the first financial institution to earn that distinction of community support and philanthropy.

 The credit union partners regularly with education-focused non-profit organizations, such as A Gift For Teaching, and maintains close ties with Orange County Public Schools, Seminole County Public Schools, Lake County Public Schools and Osceola School District.
 In 2018, Addition Financial launched its Renovate to Educate Contest, selecting public school teachers from its partner school districts to receive a classroom makeover, designed by Interior Design interns from Seminole State College.
-The credit union continued the program in 2019, but had to postpone the classroom renovations for the 2020 winners due to COVID-19.
+In 2025, Addition Financial announced they are updating the Renovate to Educate Program to shift its focus on providing renovations and support to needs spaces at local public schools.

 Addition Financial also provides scholarships through its annual Joseph A. Melbourne Jr. Scholarship Program.
 Each year, the credit union offers scholarships for six high school seniors in Florida and two UCF graduate students.

 Addition Financial offers free financial education workshops both in person and virtually for its community partners.
-The credit union also provides free webinars and seminars, financial education blogs and the Making It Count podcast, which focuses on various topics surrounding money management.
-In addition, the credit union has recently launched The Advisor, a monthly newsletter round-up of all community events, educational content and promotions taking place within the organization.
+The credit union also provides free webinars and seminars, financial education blogs and the Making It Count podcast.
+In 2023, Addition Financial, along with a group of community education partners, launched Adding FUNdamentals, the area’s first financial literacy program targeted specifically for pre-kindergarten students.

 In March 2020, Addition Financial also launched the On The + Side blog series to help community members cope with the challenges of the COVID-19 pandemic.

-Addition Financial has been recognized for its community outreach.
-In 2019, Addition Financial received the Corporate Philanthropy Award from Orlando Business Journal.
-In recent years, the credit union has also been recognized with the UCF Partnership Award, the Harvey Milk Diversity in Business Award and the Seminole Business Award.